thu-nics/awesome_ai4eda/README.md

   * *Abeer Al-Hyari, Ziad  Abuowaimer, Timothy Martin, Gary William Gréwal, Shawki Areibi, Anthony Vannelli.
 ACM Transactions on Reconfigurable Technology and Systems, August 2019*

 ### Testing and Verification
+Testing and verification is one of the most important process in chip design.
+However, with the diversity of applications and the complexity of design, traditional formal/specification testing can no longer meet the demands of various industries.
+Recently, more and more ML algorithms are used in test and verification process.
+The papers in this section aim at applying machine learning methods to solve testing and verification problems, making fast analog/RF system testing,  building simplified estimation model, inferring and predicting the test results, optimizing sample strategies and even generating high quality test benches.
 * Error moderation in low-cost machine-learning-based analog/RF testing [[pdf]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=4358314)
   * *Stratigopoulos, Haralampos-G., and Yiorgos Makris.
 IEEE TCAD of integrated CAS 2008*
 * HFMV: hybridizing formal methods and machine learning for verification of analog and mixed-signal circuits [[pdf]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8465826)